 4. Sustainability During a Pandemic

 With an election and pandemic that both sparked wildfires, we saw the positive stories of people doing something sustainable with election signs.
 Franchisees in Arkansas and Texas, in addition to two amazing young students, made a sustainable difference in their communities by collecting and repurposing signs for future use.
-To read more about the Arkansas efforts, visit the link here and to read more about the Texas efforts, click here.
+To read more about the Arkansas efforts, visit the link here.

 5. Using Business as an Outlet for Strengthening and Supporting Community